rishabhkankariya/Profhere/README.md

 ## What is ProfHere?

-ProfHere is a cross-platform campus management application built with Flutter and Firebase.
-It solves a common problem in academic institutions — students never know if a faculty member is available for consultation.
-ProfHere gives faculty real-time status control and gives students instant visibility, queue management, and event updates — all in one place.
+ProfHere is a comprehensive cross-platform campus management application built with Flutter and Firebase.
+It solves multiple common problems in academic institutions — students never know if faculty are available for consultation, lack of centralized communication, and difficulty managing academic activities.
+ProfHere provides real-time faculty status tracking, consultation queue management, community communication, event management, and optional IoT-based location tracking.

 ---